-Program 7: Housing Permitting Process Review The Development Services, Public Works, Housing, and Economic Development departments will continue to jointly review their development Services Director, and the Planning Commission has a Continue review and entitlement processes with the goal of identifying incentives, unnecessary and/or duplicative regulations and/or procedures related to development of housing with an emphasis on AAHOP housing projects (i.e., sites listed in the Housing Element Supplement, Supplement 2), Accessory Dwelling Units, lot merger fee waiver for AAHOP projects, and manufactured housing.
+Programs Implementation Status Continue, Amend and Continue or, Delete in 2021- 2029 Housing Element Program 7: Housing Permitting Process Review The Development Services, Public Works, Housing, and Economic Development departments will continue to jointly review their development review and entitlement processes with the goal of identifying incentives, unnecessary and/or duplicative regulations and/or procedures related to development of housing with an emphasis on AAHOP housing projects (i.e., sites listed in the Housing Element Supplement, Supplement 2), Accessory Dwelling Units, lot merger fee waiver for AAHOP projects, and manufactured housing.
 As the City budget and staffing allows, and by City Council direction, Development Services is managing permit reviews to implement State Building Codes as efficiently and accurately as possible to ensure public and property safety.
 The City has established a "one-stop" or "concierge" program to assist applicants with the entitlement process.
-Responsibility: Development Services Funding: General Fund, other funding opportunities related to SB 375 and/or alfordable housing Time Frame: Annually and as project applications are submitted.
+Responsibility: Development Services Funding: General Fund, other funding opportunities related to SB 375 and/or affordable housing Time Frame: Annually and as project applications are submitted.
 Objective: Review and streamline permitting process, especially for AAHOP projects, second units, and manufactured housing.
-Time Frame: Annually and as project applications are submitted.
-Objective: Review and streamline permitting process, especially for AAHOP projects were entitled for a total of 91 lower-income units (Cypress Gardens Special Needs [30 units], 2161 Etting Road Cabrillo Farmworker Housing [42 units], and 234 Johnson Road [19 units]).
+In October 2017, the City updated the state density bonus and AAHOP portions of the Zoning Code.
+AAHOP projects require non-discretionary review by the Development Services Director, and the Planning Commission has a nondiscretionary review of a project with a density bonus permit instead of the City Council.
+The Gateway Station AAHOP project with 240 affordable units was administratively approved in 2016 and constructed in 2017 under a fast-track approval program.
+During 2018, Community Development filled a newly created position, Permit Coordinator, to assist in the building permit process, and the Planning Division filled two vacant positions and was fully staffed by the end of 2018.
+During 2018, three AAHOP projects were entitled for a total of 91 lower-income units (Cypress Gardens Special Needs [30 units], 2161 Etting Road Cabrillo Farmworker Housing [42 units], and 234 Johnson Road [19 units]).
 In 2019, the City implemented recommendations to address barriers to development and permits.
-A range of improvements wate implemented including expeditious procedures and resource recommendations.
-Examples of the types of improvements wate implemented including expeditious procedures and resource recommendations.
-Examples of the types of improvements made include: • Enhanced customer interface Detailed road maps to explain the process and next steps • Specific timelines and a commitment to meet those timelines • Staff training to ensure staff time to help applicants obtain approvals and permits.
-An expedited processing fee for service • Shifted decisio
+A range of improvements were implemented including expeditious procedures and resource recommendations.
+Examples of the types of improvements made include: • Enhanced customer interface • Detailed road maps to explain the process and next steps • Specific timelines and a commitment to meet those timelines • Staff training to ensure staff are facilitators not just regulators • allow more authority for inspectors to make consistent decisions in the field • Providing more staff time to help applicants obtain approvals and permits • An expedited processing fee for service • Shifted decision-making authority to the lowest level possible: Planning Commission and the Community Development Director In 2019, one additional AAHOP project was entitled for a total Continue of 20 units (4 lower income).
+ADUs have continued to be